 Dublin has been at the centre of Ireland‘s economic growth, and subsequent current economic decline, a period referred to as the Celtic Tiger years.
 Living standards in the city have risen dramatically, although the cost of living has also soared, becoming one of the most expensive cities to live or visit.

 I spent several months here for work purposes, and unfortunately have little to say about it, its a very small city by European standards, the centre is achievable to do within a few hours, the rest of the time head for the pub to drink Guinness, which does taste different here.

-There are a few sites to see, its possible to do Dublin in 48 hours, unless you plan on traveling out into the outskirts of Ireland.
+There are a few sites to see, it is possible to do Dublin in 48 hours unless you plan on travelling out into the outskirts of Ireland.
 Its millennium Spire is no real contribution towards the 21st Century, Trinity College boasts the oldest book in the world, the Book of Kells.